vvolkl/key4hep-doc/spack-build-instructions/spack-advanced.md

 ## System Dependencies

 Although spack can use externally installed packages (and even automatically find them), this is strongly discouraged.
-This is because the dependency resolution will not work as intended,
+This is because the dependency resolution will not work as intended.

 ## Target Architectures